El Sistema Somerville After School Music Program

 El Sistema registration forms are available for pickup at the East Somerville Community School (El Sistema office, room 151), on our new website or by clicking on the links below.

+Registration Forms in English, Spanish and Portuguese will be available soon.
 Completed registration forms should be submitted in person to the Director of El Sistema Somerville, Juliana Perez, at the East Somerville Community School El Sistema Office (room 151) or mailed to:

 Registrations for El Sistema will be processed on site at the East Somerville Community School.